 See the JOB STATE CODES section below for a list of possible states.

 If more information is available on the job state than will fit into the current field width (for example, the uid that CANCELLED a job) the state will be followed by a "+".
 You can increase the size of the displayed state using the "%NUMBER" format modifier described earlier.

 NOTE: The RUNNING state will return suspended jobs as well.
 In order to print suspended jobs you must request SUSPENDED at a different call from RUNNING.

-NOTE: The RUNNING state will return any jobs completed (cancelled or otherwise) in the time period requested as the job was also RUNNING durning that time.
-If you are only looking for job that finished please choose the appropriate state(s) without the RUNNING state.
+NOTE: The RUNNING state will return any jobs completed (cancelled or otherwise) in the time period requested as the job was also RUNNING during that time.
+If you are only looking for jobs that finished, please choose the appropriate state(s) without the RUNNING state.

 NOTE: If a job is requeued, the submit time is reset.
 To obtain the original submit time it is necessary to use the -D or --duplicate option to display all duplicate entries for a job.

 The amount of system CPU time used by the job or job step.
-The format
+Format